Meeting the growing demand for SEN support in schools

 Due to the increasing number of children and young people with SEN, many schools are experiencing a lack of teaching resources, specialised personnel, or necessary funds to invest in additional services.
 Furthermore, there may be limited alternative provision solutions available in their area, making it more challenging to access provision and academic and pastoral support via third-party providers.

-This is when Academy21 can help.
-As the leading online alternative provision specialist, Academy21 offers the capacity and accessibility for schools to enrol students as and when needed, so they can continue their education swiftly, regardless of their needs.
+As the leading online alternative provision specialist, Academy21 offers schools the capacity and accessibility to enrol students as and when needed so they can continue their education swiftly, regardless of their needs.
 Our services include personalised learning plans, mentoring, academic and wellbeing support courses, and access to dedicated SEN teams.

 We also leverage advanced tools such as VR for immersive learning experiences, bespoke platforms, and assistive tech to motivate students to learn and participate in class, thereby improving their engagement and closing learning gaps more effectively.